 Regardless of the procedure you opt for, you still need to maintain a good oral hygiene routine in order to sustain the results.

-What is involved in a visit to the orthodontist?
+What is involved in a visit to the dentist for dental veneers?

 To answer this question, the typical traditional dentist’s workflow must be explained.
 For dental crowns, they first prepare your tooth to create the space it takes to fit in.
 They then make a hold or impression of your prepared tooth and send it to the traditional laboratory to mould.
 Next up, they place or restore a temporary preparation on your tooth, and this marks the end of the first appointment.